YottaDB/YDBDoc/MessageRecovery/errors.rst

 Run Time Error: Journal file jjjj failed to extend.
 If the environment is not configured for instance freeze, this causes journaling to be turned off for the region.

 Action: Review the accompanying message(s) and take appropriate action.
-If the environment is not configured for instance freeze, perfrom a MUPIP BACKUP, that turns journaling on again, to reestablish durability.
+If the environment is not configured for instance freeze, perform a MUPIP BACKUP that turns journaling on again to reestablish durability.

 ------------------------
 JNLEXTR